 John has developed a distinctive iconography in his work, and his colour palette is extraordinarily vivid.
 A master of his medium, his perfectly executed watercolours remain true to the accuracy that is vital to botanical illustration yet they have a fluidity and sensuality that stirs the viewer to experience more than a mere marvelling of technique.
 A sense of unease is created by the recurrent use of certain motifs that are uniquely his own: floating subjects devoid of shadows, minimalist compositions, clever use of negative space, and notably the broken or torn branches of his specimens.
-The scientific, the decorative and the subversive are daringly combined to create a contemporary narrative that goes far beyond the art of close observation: subtexts of separation, birth, death, sexuality, anxiety and the human experience elicit a more emotional response in his audience.

 John completed his docturmiento in Botany at University of Vigo, Galicia, in Spain.
 On returning home to Australia, he was encouraged to formally study botanical illustration at the Botanical Art School of Melbourne under the direction of Jenny Phillips, one of the most influential Australian botanical artists and renowned around the world.
 The transition from amateur to professional was relatively brief for John, prompting him to develop his own style and exhibit further afield.
 He began showing work at the Royal Horticultural Society winter shows in Westminster London.
 Immediately after his Gold medal winning show in 2005, John Adams, curator of Ebury Galleries in London, offered him his first ever solo exhibition of botanical art to coincide with the 2006 Chelsea Flower Show.
 The exhibition was formally opened by the then Australian High Commissioner, His Excellency the Honourable Richard Alston, and was attended by many fine art collectors.
 It was an extraordinary opportunity for John to exhibit at a prominent fine art gallery in the heart of London.